Finiteness of solutions to linear Diophantine equations on Piatetski-Shapiro sequences: Introduction

 where $(x,y,z)\in \PS(\alpha)^3$.
 If $\alpha=2$, then a tuple $(x,y,z)\in \PS(\alpha)^3$ satisfying \eqref{Equation-Fermat} is called a \textit{Pythagorean tuple}.
 There are infinitely many Pythagorean tuples since

 holds for all $a,b\in \mathbb{N}$.
 If $\alpha\geq 3$ is an integer, then by Fermat's last theorem (the Fermat-Wiles theorem \cite[Theorem~0.5]{Wiles}), the equation \eqref{Equation-Fermat} does not have any solutions $(x,y,z)\in \PS(\alpha)^3$.
-Thus, if $\alpha \in \mathbb{N}$, then we can find a threshold at $\alpha=2$ or $3$ for the infiniteness or non-existence of solutions to \eqref{Equation-Fermat}.
-One of the motivations of this research is to extend the range of $\alpha$ to real numbers and determine a threshold.
+Thus, if $\alpha \in \mathbb{N}$, then we can find a threshold at $\alpha=2$ or $3$ for the infiniteness or non-existence of solutions of \eqref{Equation-Fermat}.
+One of the motivations of this research is to extend the range of $\alpha$ from $\mathbb{N}$ to $\mathbb{R}$ and determine a threshold.

 Glasscock first began with the study of linear Diophantine equations on Piatetski-Shapiro sequences \cite{Glasscock17}.
 He investigated the equation